AdobeDocs/experience-manager-forms-cloud-service.en/help/variable-in-aem-workflows.md

 ### Workflow steps with support for variables {#workflow-steps-with-support-for-variables}

-The Go To step, OR Split step, and all AEM Forms workflow steps support variables.
+The Go To step, OR Split step, and all AEM Forms Workflow steps support variables.

 #### OR Split step {#or-split-step}